-How to Buy a Personalised Number Plate as an Investment
+How to Buy a Personalised Number Plate

-The type of numbers that tend to rise steeply in value are short numbers like 25 O, RR 1, and S 1; specific names such as B1 LLY, or DAV 1D; or humorous ones like ORG 45M.
-These are also the registrations that will cost you a lot of money to purchase in the first instance which is why most people will buy for the love rather than to make money.
+The type of numbers that tend to rise in value are short numbers like 25 O, RR 1, and S 1; specific names such as B1 LLY, JAM 33S or DAN 13L.
+These are also the registrations that will cost a lot of money to purchase in the first instance which is why most people will buy for the love rather than to make money.

-Tips for buying number plates as investments
+Tips for buying number plates as a long term purchase

 - Know your budget and stick to it.
 Don’t be tempted to buy a plate you can’t really afford.
 (Although Finance is available to help spread the cost!)

 - Remember that the more rare a personalised number plate combination is, the more expensive it will be.
 Likewise very popular/common initials command higher values due to the higher demand.

 - Don’t confine your search to just one website.
 Check out CarReg.co.uk where you can learn about the different types of personalised number plates they offer.

 - Only deal with companies that are fully accredited with all the relevant organisations.
 CarReg have over 30 years of experience.